INO-quantum/FPGA-SoC-experiment-control/FPGA-firmware/readme.md

 Copy image.ub and BOOT.BIN from the /images/linux folder (not the pre-built folder) to the micro-SD card, ensure the server.config file with the proper IP address is as well on the SD card and if you have set the MAC address in petalinux-config you can remove the uEnv.txt file from the SD card.

-### additional information for using Petalinux:
+### Using Petalinux:

-These are the steps if you are starting from the bsp provided by Digilent, or if you want to add new functionality.
+These are the first steps if you want to add new functionality.

 1. Add a new driver module (here dio24):

-       petalinux-create -t modules -n dio24 --enable		  // use lowercase only! petalinux-config -c rootfs		                      // check if module is in list and enable module if not --enable petalinux-config -c kernel	      	                // exit without modifications. this might be needed for 1st module?
+       petalinux-create -t modules -n dio24 --enable    // use lowercase only! petalinux-config -c rootfs                       // check if module is in list and enable module if not --enable petalinux-config -c kernel                       // exit without modifications. this might be needed for 1st module but not clear?

-This will add a demonstration driver module to the project in the folder <project>/project-spec/meta-user/recipes-modules.
+This will add a demonstration driver module to the project in the folder /project-spec/meta-user/recipes-modules.

 2. Add a new C++ application (here FPGA-server):

        petalinux-create -t apps --template c++ -n FPGA-server --enable  // do not use '_' in names! petalinux-config -c rootfs                       // check if app is in list and enable if not --enable

-This will add a hello-world demo application in the folder <project>/project-spec/meta-user/recipes-apps.
+This will add a hello-world demo application in the folder /project-spec/meta-user/recipes-apps.

 3. Add a startup script:

         petalinux-create -t apps --template install -n FPGA-init --enable petalinux-config -c rootfs                      // check if is in list of apps and enable if not --enable

-This will add a demo install script in the folder <project>/project-spec/meta-user/recipes-apps.
+This will add a demo install script in the folder /project-spec/meta-user/recipes-apps.

-4. Disable the DMA driver from Xilinx: otherwise you cannot use the dio24 driver

-       petalinux-config -c kernel
-       in device drivers: disable DMA Engine Support       // this ensures that my driver is used and not the one from Xilinx in device drivers: disable multimedia support       // otherwise get errors about missing DMA driver in device drivers: disable sound card support in device drivers: graphics support: disable Xilinx DRM     // otherwise get errors about missing DMA driver